MLSysU/Mobius/README.md

-# MMoC-Pipe: Memory-Efficient Full Fine-Tuning for Large Language Models
+# MMoC-Pipe: LLM Full Fine-tuning with Low Resources using Pipeline Parallelism, Offload Strategy and Cross-Mapping

 ## 🚀 Introduction